deepanshs/csdmpy/docs/examples/2D{3}-datasets/2D{3}-datasets.rst

     >>> x = ImageData.dimensions
     >>> y = ImageData.dependent_variables

 respectively.
-Since there are two dimensions, the coordinates along each dimension are
+There are two dimensions, and the coordinates along each dimension are

 .. doctest::